Eduardo Coudet

-Eduardo Germán Coudet (born 12 September 1974), nicknamed El Chacho, is an Argentine professional football manager and former player who is the manager of Brazilian club Atlético Mineiro.
+Eduardo Germán Coudet (born 12 September 1974), nicknamed El Chacho, is an Argentine professional football manager and former player.
+He is the current head coach of La Liga club Alavés.

-He played mainly as a right midfielder, representing the likes of Rosario Central and River Plate, as well as having spells in Spain, Mexico and the United States.
+Coudet played mainly as a right midfielder, representing the likes of Rosario Central and River Plate.
+He also had spells in Spain, Mexico and the United States.

 Having begun managing with Rosario, he won the 2018–19 Argentine Primera División for Racing Club.
-He also worked in the top leagues of Mexico, Brazil and Spain.
+He also worked in the top leagues of Mexico, Brazil, and Spain, winning the Campeonato Mineiro for Atlético Mineiro in 2023.

 Playing career

-Born in Buenos Aires, Coudet spent most of his career in the Argentinian First Division with Rosario Central.
-He also had a short spell at Celta Vigo in Spain's La Liga and subsequently in Major League Soccer with Philadelphia Union.
+Born in Buenos Aires, Coudet spent most of his career in the Argentine Primera División with Rosario Central.
 From 1993 to 1995, he played for Platense, alongside David Trezeguet.
 He won three Argentine titles during his time with River Plate.

-In 2002, during the Argentine Great Depression, Coudet was one of many players to move abroad.
-He said of life in his country: "I can't live any more over here.
+In 2002, during the Argentine Great Depression, Coudet was one of many players to move abroad, joining Celta Vigo in Spain's La Liga.
+He said of life in his home country: "I can't live any more over here.
 It's terrible to experience every day with this sense of unease.
 You brake at a light and you don't know if they're going to wash your windscreen, ask for an autograph or stick a bullet through your head", and had chosen a cheaper car to avoid bringing attention to his wealth.

-After several years playing in Mexico, Coudet returned to Argentina in January 2010 to play for Colón de Santa Fe.
+After several years playing in Mexico, Coudet returned to Argentina in January 2010 to play for Colón.

 Coudet eventually became a trialist for the Philadelphia Union of Major League Soccer and later signed with the club in July 2010.
 He was released by the club in February 2011.
 On 28 March 2011, Coudet signed with Fort Lauderdale Strikers of the North American Soccer League.
 Coudet was given a six-match ban after aggressively confronting the referee in a match against the Puerto Rico Islanders on 21 July.